andreas-wilm/my-dot-vimrc/notes.md

 - :%s/text/replacement text/gc search through the entire document and confirm before replacing text.
 - as above but without %: only current line

+## special commands in insert mode

+- ctrl-d          Delete one shiftwidth of indent
+- ctrl-t          Insert one shiftwidth of indent at the start of the current line
+- ctrl-u          Delete all entered characters before the cursor
+- ctrl-w          Delete the word before the cursor

+see also `:help ins-special-keys`

 ## visual

 - v for visual mode on characters
 - V for visual mode on lines
 - `vip` visually select paragraph (ip is a so called object)
-- ctrl-v for block selection. allows edit with I, which are made on all lines after hitting Esc
+- ctrl-v for block selection. allows edit with I, which are made on all multiple lines after hitting Esc (needs prefix ctrl-q on windows, i.e ctrl-q + ctrl-v + select + I + edit + esc

 ## searching